-Royal Golf Clubs Series – Number 1
+Royal Golf Clubs in the UK: Part 1

 This series of blogs is essentially about golf clubs that have been awarded the title Royal.
 Sixty-four clubs around the world have been appointed by the Royal family of the UK.
 Besides the UK this covers Ireland and many of the Commonwealth countries.
 To receive the honour the club typically invites a member of the Royal family to be a patron or honorary member, or they apply for the title.
 Ultimately, the approval must be granted from the reigning monarch.